jihoonswdev/note-taker/README.md

 * AS A small business owner, I want to be able to write and save notes, so that I can organize my thoughts and keep track of tasks I need to complete

 ## Installation:
-* Use 'npm i' to install the required files.
+* Use `npm i` to install the required files.

 ## Usage:
-* Use 'npm start' to start the program hosting.
+* Use `npm start` to start the program hosting.
 Once on the Note Taker, the can press the 'Get Started' button to continue to the application.
 The user will then be presented with a blank note to get started.
 The user can save the note with the save button presented in the top right hand corner.

-* View walk through video here: (https://watch.screencastify.com/v/dNgbMvIrYc6eWIhpCzwp)
+* View walk through video here: (https://watch.screencastify.com/v/doTTe0Fq0IfYsJZQSdJ5)

 ## License:
-* This project is licensed under MIT
+* This project is licensed under `MIT`

 ## Github:
 * https://github.com/jihoonswdev/note-taker